 Types of Masks

-There are lots of different styles and types of face masks, but for our purposes we’ll want to know about face coverings, surgical masks, and N95 respirators.
+There are lots of different styles and types of face masks, but for our purposes we’ll want to know about face coverings, surgical masks, and respirators.

 Number 1 is an image of a face covering.
 It is made of cotton fabric and not particularly form fitting.
 This is a good choice when you are able to maintain six feet of distance between you and other people.
 It is not a good choice while giving massage to clients or for clients to use while receiving massage.
 It doesn’t offer you or the client enough protection from the dispersal of droplets.

-Number 4 shows an N95 filtering face piece (FFP) respirator mask.
+The mask shown below is an N95 filtering face piece (FFP) respirator mask.
 The N stands for “not resistant to oil” and the 95 stands for “tested to block 95% of the smallest airborne particles.”
 This is the type of mask that will give you the most protection from large and small respiratory droplets in the enclosed space of a massage session room.

-Recycle Your Respirator Mask
+Reuse Your Respirator Mask

 How to Put On and Take Off the Mask Properly